 Rye Harbour Nature Reserve is one of the biggest and most important sites for wildlife in England.
 The wetland and coastal landscapes are the breath-taking habitats of over 4,300 species of animals and plants.
 Watch these characterful creatures from bird hides and the shores of pebbly beaches.

 For 700 years Rye Harbour has seen the threat of invasion and the installation of revolutionary sea defences.
 It is now challenged by rising sea levels.
 These trials and tribulations are related in detail at the Discovery Centre by descriptive panels, enthusiastic volunteers, and short videos.
 The cake and coffee are good too!

 Explore WWII Pillboxes

-Rye Harbour, the Nature Reserve and the River Rother were all potential points of invasion during WW2 and the network of pillboxes, concrete bunkers to hide snipers brandishing machine guns, are evidence of the allied plan of defence and retaliation.
+Rye Harbour, the Nature Reserve, and the River Rother were all potential points of invasion during WW2, and the network of pillboxes, and concrete bunkers to hide snipers brandishing machine guns, are evidence of the allied plan of defence and retaliation.